msteffan/fundamentals/05_a_fleeting_glimpse/01_nitrous.md

 For this exercise, instead of working on our local command line, we're going to make use of a service called [Nitrous](http://nitrous.io).

-Nitrous effectively creates a computer for us in "the cloud" that is all set up to run Ruby programs for us!
-"Well," you may ask, "if this computer is in 'the cloud', how do we use it?
-How do we interact with it?"
+Nitrous effectively creates a computer for us in "the cloud" that comes ready to run Ruby programs for us!
+You may be wondering how we interact with this computer if it's "in the cloud"... read on.

-It turns out that Nitrous also allows you to use this computer through their website!
-Using a web-based command line (more on this later) and text editor, we will be able to use this computer almost as if it were our own.
-You may not be able to play Command and Conquer on this computer, but you sure can write and run some Ruby programs.
+One of the benefits of services like Nitrous (there are many others) is that you can use this virtualized computer through a browser (among other ways).
+The value to us is that we can write and run Ruby programs, without worrying about setting up a complex development environment.
+While we'll be using this web-based command line and text editor to avoid unnecessary complexities, when you come to campus for Installfest, we will take several hours to set up *your* computer with all of the dependencies and tools you need to be productive as a web developer.

+For now – we're keeping it simple by using a pre-configured Nitrous setup.

-Nitrous likes to call the computers they create for you "boxes".
-Follow these steps to set up a Nitrous box for your work during this course.
+Nitrous refers to the computers they setup for you as "boxes".
+Follow these steps to set up a Nitrous box for your work during this unit.

 Create an account on the [Nitrous website](http://nitrous.io)